ceugster/filemaker.plugin/README.md

 - The second parameter has to be a valid json string containing the mandatory and optional parameters for the method as described below.

 - Every call returns a jsonstring with the attributes 'result' ('OK' if successfully, else 'Fehler'.
+Some functions return values.
+They are described in the respective command.
 If it returns 'Fehler' then another attribute 'errors' contains a list of error messages describing the errors that occured.

 Actually there are the following modules: